 Theratechnologies is a biopharmaceutical company focused on the development and commercialization of innovative therapies addressing unmet medical needs.
-We have two approved medicines (EGRIFTA SV[®] and Trogarzo[®]) for people living with HIV and a promising pipeline of investigational medicines in other areas of high unmet need, including NASH and oncology.
-The Company has a sales and marketing infrastructure to commercialize its products in the United States and Europe, and we continue to assess the market for potential product acquisitions or in-licensing transactions that would be complementary to our business.
+We have a promising pipeline of investigational medicines in oncology and NASH and two approved medicines (EGRIFTA SV[®] and Trogarzo[®]) for people living with HIV.
+The Company has a sales and marketing infrastructure to commercialize its products in the U.S. and Europe.
+We continue to assess the market for potential product acquisitions or in-licensing transactions that would be complementary to our business and further drive future sustainable growth and value creation.